SpenceKonde/DxCore/README.md

 For more information, on the hardware timers of the supported parts, and how they are used by DxCore's built-in functionality, see the [Timers and DxCore](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/PWMandTimers.md)

 ### Improved digital I/O
-This core adds a number of new features include fast digital I/O (1-14 clocks depending on what's known at compile time, and 2-28 bytes of flash,+ and for configuring all per-pin settings the hardware has.
+This core adds a number of new features include fast digital I/O (1-14 clocks depending on what's known at compile time, and 2-28 bytes of flash, and for configuring all per-pin settings the hardware has with `pinConfigure()`

 See the [Improved Digital I/O Reference](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/Ref_Digital.md)

 ## List of Tools sub-menus
 * Tools -> Chip - sets the specific part within a selected family to compile for and upload to.